How Much Weight Can a Wall Stud Support? Comprehensive Guide

 Key Elements Affecting Load-Bearing Capacity

-1. Select high-grade hardwood studs when possible.
+1. Choose high-grade hardwood studs when you can.

 How Do Different Materials Affect the Weight Capacity of Wall Studs?